rian39/socbigdata/log.md

 - put some new refs in zotero, but can't see where they ones are  from work computer ...

+Tue Jan 19 10:54:58 GMT 2016
+- wrote 500 on social intelligence a la Hall, Ayling and Raymond
+- synced zotero refs
+- need to move now to the ethic of care stuff

 # TODO

-- check zotero sync for socbigdata
+- DONE check zotero sync for socbigdata